keandrejimeno/SalesAnalysis/README.md

 ![image](https://github.com/user-attachments/assets/fb335f98-ddae-4324-8122-48d0a62383c3)
 ![image](https://github.com/user-attachments/assets/3646990f-0cd5-4e08-aabe-86bde57e2706)

+## Conclusion

-- In conclusion, to stay afloat, **the company must deal with the ironic problem of making their Bikes profitable to sell**, either through increasing prices of Bikes (with an expected slowdown of sales and quantity demanded) or cutting costs of Bikes.
+The Power BI report for the Sales Analysis is able to provide relevant and insightful visualizations and presentations about the sales performance for AdventureWorks.
+In conclusion, to stay afloat, **the company must deal with the ironic problem of making their Bikes profitable to sell**, either through increasing prices of Bikes (with an expected slowdown of sales and quantity demanded) or cutting costs of Bikes.
 Additionally, it can continue to prioritize other products that have shown consistently large profit margins.
 It would not be wise to conclude a slowdown of the company's growth or market tipping since sales and quantity continue to grow despite the loss in profits.